Last week I sat down with the owner of a profitable, multi-million dollar information services business and discussed his growth and exit plan.

 In the case of this $4 million+ business: because of its flat revenue and profit growth, the high end of its expected value is probably 3-5 times last twelve month’s earnings.
 This places the current value of the business only in the low hundreds of thousands of dollars, if anything at all.

-However, if through effective innovation and change management, the company is able to re-achieve a growth trajectory, along with a credible business plan to build on that growth in the years-to-come…
+However, if through effective innovation and change management, the company is able to re-achieve a growth trajectory, along with a credible plan, with all the key business plan components, to build on that growth in the years-to-come…

 …then a sales price of 2-3 time last 12 month’s revenues is potentially attainable.